krzysiubera/swaw-project/README.md

 - PB7 <-> TXD

 ## A look on the CLI
-To get measurements, a user needs to open a terminal program and open connection.
+To get measurements, a user needs to connect to COMX interface using a terminal program, set baudrate to 115200 bps, and then type an appropriate command.
 Available commands are:
 - getting a list of all available commands
 ```
 \help